kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 4 is correct.
 On-demand instances are ideal for short-term or unpredictable workloads.
 You don’t get a discount, but you do have more flexibility with no commitments.
 ```

-## **Question 4: An organization uses an application that uses per-socket licensing and they need full control over the placement of their EC2 instances on underlying hardware.
+## **Quiz: An organization uses an application that uses per-socket licensing and they need full control over the placement of their EC2 instances on underlying hardware.
 What should they use?**

 <!-- #ec2_delicated_host #ec2_delicated_host #ec2_reserved #ec2_instance_type -->

-1. Dedicated instances
+- [ ] Dedicated instances
-2. Dedicated hosts
+- [x] Dedicated hosts
-3. Spot instances
+- [ ] Spot instances
-4. Reserved instances
+- [ ] Reserved instances

 ----

-**Question 4, Answer: 2**
+**Answer: 2**

 **Explanation:**